The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of David Hockney’s Billy Wilder Lighting His Cigar (signed) is estimated to be worth between £18,000 and £27,000.
-This photographic print, created in 1982, has shown consistent value growth, with an average annual growth rate of 4%.
-This is a rare artwork, having been sold 3 times at auction since its initial sale in October 2005.
-The hammer price for this piece has ranged from £11,806 in May 2014 to £22,096 in June 2020.
+This photographic print from 1982 has shown consistent value growth, with an average annual growth rate of 4%.
+This is a rare artwork with an auction history of three total sales since its entry to the market in October 2005.
+The hammer price over the past five years has ranged from £15,951 in July 2022 to £15,951 in July 2022.
 The edition size of this artwork is limited to 20.

 Meaning & Analysis